hablapps/gist/README.md

 * [Coalgebras](src/test/scala/coalgebras).
 What are coalgebras?
 How are they related to monads and algebras in general?
 These gists attempt to shed some light to these questions.
 * [Lens, State Is Your Father](src/test/scala/LensStateIsYourFather.scala).
 Encodings associated to a [blog post](https://blog.hablapps.com/2016/11/10/lens-state-is-your-father/).
 There, we provide `IOCoalgebra` representations for several optics, along with some interesting insights.
 * [From "Hello, world!" to "Hello, monad!"](src/test/scala/hello-monads/).
 Code associated to the [blog post](https://blog.hablapps.com/2016/01/22/from-hello-world-to-hello-monad-part-i/) series about purification of effectful programs.
+* [Macro `monad`](src/main/scala/MonadMacro.scala).
+A macro that allows you to write monadic code using neither `flatMap`s nor for-comprehensions, but conventional syntax, i.e. semicolons.
+Written with a pure didactic purpose: showing that monadic code is, in essence, simple imperative code.

 Executing gists
 ===============